edcm95/3D-renderer/README.md

 ## What it does?

-Basically, it just spins 3 tetrahedrons on screen at a relatively constant framerate.
+Basically, it just spins 3 cubes on screen at a relatively constant framerate.
 Like this:
 ![alt text](https://github.com/edcm95/3D-renderer/blob/master/demo.png?raw=true)

 ## How does it work?